Social Mood Conference | Socionomics Foundation

 A Snapshot

-Can I take a university course on socionomics?
-Yes, at two universities we know of: The University of Delaware and Quinnipiac University in Connecticut.
-The field is attracting more academics and researchers, so this list may grow.
+Is socionomics an accepted academic field or is it still emerging?
 Prechter and others have authored books, articles and peer-reviewed papers about the theory and its application.
-Socionomists have made presentations at academic conferences as well as such institutions as the London School of Economics, MIT, Georgia Tech, SUNY, the University of Cambridge, the University of Oxford and Trinity College Dublin.
+Socionomists have presented at multiple academic conferences including the Academy of Behavioral Finance and Economics and at a number of universities including the London School of Economics, MIT, Georgia Tech, SUNY, the University of Cambridge, the University of Oxford and Trinity College Dublin.
+But, like behavioral finance and other new fields, it is a long way from being “mainstream.”

-Interactive Interview with Robert Prechter, Jr.
+Interactive Interview with Robert Prechter

 Socionomics Explained